All Posts

 The PDT rule was a terrible regulation with one accidental benefit: it forced a speed bump.
 Three day trades per week meant you had to be selective.
 You had to pick your spots.
 You could not revenge trade your way through a bad morning because the rules physically would not let you.

-That speed bump is about to disappear.
+That speed bump is gone as of June 4, 2026.
 And if you do not replace it with your own internal rules, you are going to blow through a small account faster than you ever could under the old system.

 Start simulator trading today.
 Not next week.
 Today.
 The 60-Day Live Trading Bootcamp at Bulls on Wall Street does not let students trade live during the program for exactly this reason.
 You build your system on the simulator first.
 You generate data.
 You prove the edge exists before you risk real capital.
 This is not optional.